TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

 # How to have better restore performance and monitor restore progress

-## Learn how to have a better restore performance, monitor estore performance, and prevent restore requests from getting stuck
+## Learn how to have a better restore performance, monitor restore performance, and prevent restore requests from getting stuck

 ### How to have a better restore performance